 “What separates a great coach from the rest; how do I find a great coach; and, how do I know I am a great coach?”

 Thomas’s quest to find – and teach – these answers led to creating 2 different coach training programs and establishing the international standards for coaching certification.
-One of his final initiatives before his death was creating the IAC® in order to have the most rigorous certification process that goes far beyond simple academic or vocational qualifications – far beyond an intellectual understanding of coaching – and a process that acknowledges there are many paths to mastery, including other life and career experiences.
+One of his final initiatives before his death was creating the IAC® in order to have a certification process that goes far beyond simple academic or vocational qualifications – far beyond an intellectual understanding of coaching – and a process that acknowledges there are many paths to mastery, including other life and career experiences.
 The IAC® embraces universal guidelines, principles, proficiencies, standards and behaviors that make a coach a masterful coach, regardless of profession, geography, or previous schooling.

 Modeling this, in 2005 the IAC® undertook the task of evolving the coaching standards to include global perspectives.
 Over a 24 month period, the team that developed the new measure of coaching mastery, the IAC Coaching Masteries®, worked diligently to provide a model of coaching skills that embodied universal principles of coaching, an awareness of cultural differences, as well as an evolving understanding of coaching.

 There is a resounding call for positive change in the world, and this profession was designed as a stimulus for that change.